Descanonge/tomate/docs/source/tutorial.rst

 Loading data
 ------------

-We can now load data !
-For that, we must specify what part of the data we want, with indices (integers, lists of integers, or slices), or values with '*_by_value' functions.
+We can now load data!
+For that, we must specify what part of the data we want, with indices (integers, lists of integers, or slices), or values with `*_by_value` functions.
 Variables can be specified by their index in the available scope, or their name.
 If a dimension is omitted, it will be taken entirely.